The-Joint-Thesis/TheJointThesis/README.md

 ## Hi there

-Get in touch:- sdee001@proton.me & ratandeepkingiafc@tutamail.com
----
-The Website is under construction, feel free to reach out via E-mail.
+#### The Website is under construction, feel free to reach out via E-mail.:- sdee001@proton.me & ratandeepkingiafc@tutamail.com
 ---